 Most Right at Home franchise owners report strong satisfaction with both the corporate leadership and the overall franchise system.
 Owners rated their satisfaction in these categories as “Very Good,” and ranked financial opportunity and general satisfaction high as well.
-Right at Home was also recently named one of Franchise Business Review’s Top Senior Care Franchises of 2021.
+Right at Home was also recently named one of Franchise Business Review’s Top Senior Care Franchises.

 If you want to join a franchise that puts people first and continues to experience year-over-year growth, here are some financial requirements you’ll need to meet, according to the company’s most recent Franchise Disclosure Document.

 Total startup investment: $74,750 – $144,780, including franchise fee.

 Franchise fee: $49,500 or $44,550 for honorably discharged veterans